 Formulating beverages with stevia presents some unique challenges such as a high sweetness max, sweetness linger and a strong aftertaste.
-Therefore, to enable optimal taste with stevia, PureCircle’s® innovative family of stevia products called Sigma-Beverage consist of proprietary combinations of steviol glycosides that provide a superior, clean, sugar-like taste with a reduced linger and have been especially researched and developed for a variety of beverage applications (Food Business News, 2016).
+Therefore, to enable optimal taste with stevia, PureCircle’s® innovative family of stevia products called Sigma-Beverage consist of proprietary combinations of steviol glycosides that provide a superior, clean, sugar-like taste with a reduced linger and have been especially researched and developed for a variety of beverage applications.5

 Carbonated Soft Drinks

 The CSD category continues to be a leading product category for the launch of new stevia products around the world.
-In 2015 there were 86 new cola flavored CSDs and 25 new lemon-lime flavored CSDs that were formulated with stevia.
-Each type of CSD such as cola, orange or lemon-lime has a unique flavor and acid profile that benefits from the right combination of steviol glycosides to provide the cleanest sweetness.
-A sensory panel conducted at PureCircle® compared a zero-calorie cola flavored CSD made with two different blends of Rebaudioside A ingredients, Reb-A 97 and Reb-A 99 (PureCircle, 2016) (figure 1).
-Results found that the cola made with Reb-A 99 was significantly lower in bitterness and spice intensity.
+In 2015 there were 86 new cola flavored CSDs and 25 new lemon-lime flavored CSDs formulated with stevia.
+Each type of CSD such as cola, orange or lemon-lime has a unique flavor and acid profile which benefits from the right combination of steviol glycosides to provide the cleanest sweetness.
+A sensory panel conducted at PureCircle® compared a zero-calorie cola flavored CSD made with two different blends of Rebaudioside A ingredients, Reb-A 97 and Reb-A 99 (figure 1).6 Results found that the cola made with Reb-A 99 was significantly lower in bitterness and spice intensity.

 Tea and Coffee

 Sigma-T from PureCircle® is a proprietary combination of steviol glycosides researched and developed specifically for the RTD tea category.
 It can provide a clean sweetness profile with reduced astringency, bitterness and sweet aftertaste while complementing the herbal, earthy notes found in most teas.
-In a sensory study of a 50% reduced sugar iced lemon black tea, Sigma-T performed at parity to sugar and showed improvement in astringency and bitter aftertaste (figure 2) (Pure Circle, 2016).
+In a sensory study of a 50% reduced sugar iced lemon black tea, Sigma-T performed at parity to sugar and showed improvement in astringency and bitter aftertaste (figure 2)6.

 As this trend continues, formulators are looking for options to provide this sweet drink to consumers without extra calories.
 Stevia based sweeteners can help create delicious iced coffee formulations with low-to-no calories from added sugars while enhancing rich roasted coffee notes.
 It also can enhance the mouthfeel perception in iced coffee to make it seem creamier.

 Research confirms the benefits of sweetening coffee and tea beverages with stevia.
-In a study to determine the ideal sweetness level in beverages prepared with instant ground coffee and roasted coffee, a formulation with 0.095% stevia leaf extract was equivalent in ideal sweetness to that of 9.5% sucrose (Moreas, 2010).
-Research on espresso coffee indicates that a formulation with 0.0998% stevia leaf extract was similar in ideal sweetness profile to that of 12.5% sucrose (Azevedo, 2015).
+In a study to determine the ideal sweetness level in beverages prepared with instant ground coffee and roasted coffee, a formulation with 0.095% stevia leaf extract was equivalent in ideal sweetness to that of 9.5% sucrose.8 Research on espresso coffee indicates that a formulation with 0.0998% stevia leaf extract was similar in ideal sweetness profile to that of 12.5% sucrose.9

 Studies confirm that stevia can facilitate sugar reductions without compromising taste.
-A recent study on peach juice determined that a binary mixture of stevioside and sucrose yielding a 25% reduction in calories was not significantly different in acceptability compared to a full sugar control with 9% sucrose (Parpinello, 2001).
-As an added benefit, stevia is also stable under normal thermal as well as high pressure processing conditions.
+A recent study on peach juice determined that a binary mixture of stevioside and sucrose yielding a 25% reduction in calories was not significantly different in acceptability compared to a full sugar control with 9% sucrose.11 As an added benefit, stevia is also stable under normal thermal as well as high pressure processing conditions.

 Other Beverage Applications